jaxdem.colliders#

 Creates a StaticCellList collider with robust defaults.

-Defaults are chosen to avoid missing any contacts while keeping the neighbor stencil and assumed cell occupancy as small as possible given available information from state.
-For this we assume no overlap between spheres.
+Defaults are chosen to prevent missing contacts while keeping the neighbor stencil and assumed cell occupancy as small as possible given the available information from state.

 Parameters: